B-Real: Production work

-In addition to his career as an MC, B-Real has worked as a music producer for six years, with clients ranging from Proof of D12 to the WWE.
+In addition to his career as an MC, B-Real has worked as a music producer, with clients ranging from Proof of D12 to the WWE.
 He intentionally kept his production for Cypress Hill down to a minimum, as not to interfere with DJ Muggs' involvement in the group, but has produced several tracks for his own solo projects.
 B-Real also manages a team of music producers known as the 'Audio Hustlaz'.
 B-Real produced three of the tracks on his solo album Smoke N Mirrors: "Don't Ya Dare Laugh", "Fire" and "Dr. Hyphenstein".
 B-Real and his production worked alongside DJ Muggs and others on the 2010 Cypress Hill album Rise Up.

 Non-music projects

 In 1998, B-Real voiced the part of a newborn baby for the song "This World Is Something New to Me" in The Rugrats Movie.

 In the early 2000s B-Real and DJ Muggs co-founded and co-captained a professional paintball team, the Stoned Assassins.
 They competed regionally, nationally, and internationally, usually in the second-level divisions.
 B-Real and the Assassins also appeared in the console game Greg Hastings Tournament Paintball.

 His live streaming site Breal.tv features live interactive programming over the internet.
 He is the host of the video podcasts The Dr. Greenthumb Show, The Smokebox and Meditation.

 In 2018, B-Real partnered with marijuana subscription box company Daily High Club to craft a B-Real-themed smoking supply box for the month of March.